ryantd42/NY-Legislative-Git/2023/S3309A-2023/bill.md

   January 30, 2023
   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Cultural Affairs, Tourism, Parks and Recreation
+ Introduced  by  Sens.
+SKOUFIS, MARTINEZ, WEIK -- read twice and ordered printed, and when printed to be committed to the Committee on Cultural Affairs, Tourism, Parks and Recreation -- committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the parks, recreation and historic preservation law,  in relation to Gold Star families

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: